 VisitScotland.org’s reports showed that British residents made roughly 3.1 million overnight trips to Edinburgh in 2019.
 These trips amounted to 7.9 million nights spent in the city, generating £731 million in revenue.

-It was not just Brits who fell in love with this city; Scotland also attracted a significant number of international tourists in 2019.
+It was not just Brits who fell in love with this city; Scotland also attracted many international tourists in 2019.
 VisitScotland.org reported that international visits (34%) reached an impressive 2.3 million, exceeding domestic visits (31%) by a noteworthy 3%.
 This influx of tourists translated into substantial spending, with overnight spending reaching £2 billion and bednights totalling 20.7 million.
 That’s why we say tourism in Scotland recorded impressive numbers in 2019.

-Additionally, seasonal festivals contribute to making Edinburgh one of the best cities to visit in the United Kingdom.
+Additionally, seasonal festivals make Edinburgh one of the best cities to visit in the United Kingdom.
 These festivals include the Edinburgh Festival Fringe, with more than 3 million attendees, the Edinburgh International Festival, and the International Book Festival, data produced by the City of Edinburgh Council showed.

 UK Travel Statistics—Edinburgh 2022

-New data from the Office for National Statistics suggests Scotland’s tourism is outpacing the UK’s overall post-pandemic recovery.
+New Office for National Statistics data suggests Scotland’s tourism is outpacing the UK’s overall post-pandemic recovery.
 The report indicates that Scotland received 1.4 million inbound visitors between July and September of the previous year, a 14% increase compared to the same period in 2019.

-VisitScotland.com data from 2022 shows that international visitors and GB residents made around 4.5 million overnight trips.
-They spent 17.5 million nights in accommodations and generated £2.9 billion in revenue.
+VisitScotland.com data from 2022 shows that international visitors and GB residents made around 4.5 million overnight trips, spent 17.5 million nights in accommodations, and generated £2.9 billion in revenue.

 UK Travel Statistics—Edinburgh 2023

-Edinburgh Castle saw a significant surge in visitors in 2023 compared to the previous year.
-The castle welcomed around 1.9 million visitors in 2023, up from 1.3 million in 2022, according to Statista.
+Edinburgh Castle saw a significant visitor surge in 2023 compared to the previous year.
+Statista said the castle welcomed around 1.9 million visitors in 2023, up from 1.3 million in 2022.
 This figure was slightly below the 2019 levels when 2.2 million visitors were recorded.

 What about how much people spend in Edinburgh?